 On the other hand, snowmaking machines create ice in a plant located in the base area.
 They then crush it into a shape that is as close to snow as possible and spread it over the slopes.
 They are often called "ice crushers."
 This is similar to how shaved ice can be made in the summer, and the process of making snow (crushing the ice) is not affected by the temperature.
 Just as shaved ice does not melt for a certain period of time even at room temperature, the snow that is created will maintain its appearance for a while even when the temperature is not below freezing

-Snow machines can make snow at any time, making them essential for ensuring a good start for ski resorts when they open, and they are also handy for ensuring a stable supply of snow at the beginning of the season.
-This is because it is highly unlikely that a snow machine would suddenly spread snow on a completely snowless surface when the temperature is not below zero.
+Snowmaking machines are essential for securing a good start to the ski resort's opening, as they can produce snow at any time, and they are also valuable for ensuring a stable supply of snow at the beginning of the season.
+This is because it's highly unlikely that snowmaking machines would suddenly spread snow in an area with no snow at all, provided the temperature is above freezing.

-Ski resorts that open using artificial snow usually have a scene like the one in the photo (below) before opening.
-Ice is made in a plant and crushed into snow.
-To reduce the area exposed to sunlight and rain, it is first stored in a mountain shape.
-Before opening, it is spread out with a snow roller and laid out on the runs.
+Ski resorts that open with artificial snow usually look like the picture below before opening.
+Ice is made in a plant and then crushed into snow.
+To minimize the surface area exposed to sunlight and rain, it is initially stored in piles.
+Before opening, it is spread out with a snow groomer and laid on the courses.

 Although they are much more expensive than snow machines, their overwhelming advantage is that they can make snow even when temperatures are not below freezing